datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter2.md

 msg4 <- "Something went wrong with the `qplot()` function.
 Did you reorder correctly?
 If you need assistance type ?reorcer in the console." test_function_v2("qplot", args = c("x","y"), eval = FALSE, index = 1,
                  incorrect_msg = msg4)

 # General
 test_error()
-success_msg("Good job!
-We've modified the Yelp star reviews with one method.
-Continue to the next chapter for the second method!")

-# General
-test_error()